Science with the Einstein Telescope: a comparison of different designs

-As far as the geometry is concerned, we will study triangular configurations as well as a network of two well-separated L-shaped detectors (that we will denote as the `2L' configuration) and will we examine different options for the arm length and, for the 2L configuration, different relative orientations between their arms.
-For a single triangular configuration, currently the candidate sites are the Sos Enattos site in Sardinia, and the Meuse-Rhine three-border region across Belgium, Germany and the Netherlands.
+As far as the geometry is concerned, we will study triangular configurations, \rosso{ in which three detectors (each one made of a LF and a HF interferometer)} are nested into a triangular shape, as well as a network of two well-separated L-shaped detectors (that we will denote as the `2L' configuration), and will we examine different options for the arm length and, for the 2L configuration, different relative orientations between their arms. \rosso{ A schematic picture of the different geometries considered is shown in Fig.~\ref{fig:CoBA_scheme1}.} For a single triangular configuration, currently the candidate sites are the Sos Enattos site in Sardinia, and the Meuse-Rhine three-border region across Belgium, Germany and the Netherlands.
 When considering a single triangle, we will locate it for definiteness in Sardinia, but there will be no significant difference in the results considering ET in the Meuse-Rhine region.
 When considering the 2L configuration, we will locate one detector in Sardinia and one in the Meuse-Rhine region.
 However, at the current level of precision, the analysis will be valid, with minor changes, for any pair of interferometers located at a comparable distance.